 Click Open or Edit to download the file locally and just view it or edit it in the native application, respectively.

 Search using keywords to find a related asset in the Experience Manager repository.
 Use

 * as wildcards.
 These wildcards substitute for a single character or for multiple characters, respectively.
 Filter and sort the results as necessary.

 The app displays the assets by matching the search criteria across multiple metadata fields and not just the asset’s title or the filename.

 You can download the assets on your local file system.
-The app fetches the assets from AEM server and saves the same copy on your local file system.
+The app fetches the assets from Experience Manager server and saves the same copy on your local file system.

 Click for options and click to download.

 When downloading or uploading a large file or many files, the application turns off the actions on assets and folders.
 The actions are available when the download or upload is complete.